IPC Systems: History

+In 2000, IPC Systems and its subsidiary IXnet were purchased by Global Crossing.

-In 2001, IPC Systems was purchased by Goldman Sachs.
+Then, in 2001, IPC Systems was sold by Global Crossing and purchased by Goldman Sachs.

 IPC was the first to use Voice over Internet Protocol (VoIP) on the trading floor; this reduced communication costs.
 The company introduced the first VoIP-based turret in 2001 and its second generation VoIP based turret, the IQ/MAX, in 2006.

 Goldman Sachs sold the company to Silver Lake Partners in 2006 for $800 million.
 In 2014, Centerbridge Partners announced that it had agreed to acquire IPC Systems from Silver Lake Partners.

 IPC Systems also developed a division called Positron Public Safety, which developed similar systems for use by 911 operators and other dispatchers.
 This was sold in 2008 to rival Intrado.

+In 2015, IPC Systems acquired ASPone Networks, a global voice and data network provider to the financial markets.

+In 2025, IPC Systems acquired Intracom Systems, a provider of software-based communications solutions.